 Shoot some arrows high.

 But don’t make the mistake of sending a story to all markets at once.
 Stagger your submissions.

-Last summer (2019) I had a story accepted by New England Review.
+Recently, I had a story accepted by New England Review.
 This story was also accepted—on the same day!—by a tiny journal no one’s heard of.
 Luckily I waited months before submitting to the latter.
 Stagger.
 And be patient.
-(At Submitit, we always wait several weeks before moving to the next tier of journals.)
+(At Submitit, we generally wait several months before moving to the next tier of journals.)

 5. Formatting mistakes

 This one makes me yawn a little, but I still find that almost every story I receive has some formatting errors.
 Needless to say, before sending out a story, we make sure it's formatted properly.
 But what is “proper”?
-Most journals expect the following: numbered pages, one-inch margins, name and contact information on the first page, 12-point Times New Roman (no fancy fonts), double spaced.
+Most journals expect the following: numbered pages, one-inch margins, name and contact information on all pages, 12-point Times New Roman (no fancy fonts), double spaced, indented paragraphs.

 We make sure to read each journal’s submission guidelines carefully.
 For example, some want your contact information on every page.
 While others specifically ask you to remove all identifying information.
 It's important to get this stuff right.

 If what most journal editors say is true, your cover letter just doesn’t matter.